How does an installment loan work?

 That said, other types of loans exist for a reason.
-Here are a few drawbacks to consider:
+There are a few drawbacks of an installment loan to consider.

 Unlike a credit card or line of credit, you can't simply borrow more money if you need it.
 You'd need to apply for a new loan.

 The payments aren't flexible.
 With a credit card, you can drop down to the minimum payment for a few months if you need to.

 Some lenders charge origination fees for starting a loan or penalize you for trying to pay your debt faster than agreed.